How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 The Role of the Locus Coeruleus

-The locus coeruleus is a small nucleus in the brainstem and the brain’s primary source of noradrenaline.
-Despite its tiny size, it exerts widespread influence over cortical and subcortical networks.
+The locus coeruleus is a small nucleus located in the brainstem and the brain’s principal source of noradrenaline.
+Despite its small size, it projects extensively throughout the cortex, limbic system, cerebellum, hippocampus, and spinal cord, giving it widespread influence over brain state and behavioural regulation (Sara, 2009).

 Noradrenaline released from the locus coeruleus: